chn650/GettingandCleaningData/README.md

 This repo contains:
 * `run_analysis.R`: R script for creating the tidy data
-* `CodeBook.md`: code book that describes the performed steps to clean up the data
+* `CodeBook.md`: code book that describes the data, the variables and the performed steps to clean up the data

 How to execute the R script